 - In a large oven-proof skillet over medium high heat, add the olive oil and let it warm up.

 - In a medium bowl, whisk together the Balsamic Vinegar, Honey, Thyme.
 Add the peaches, toss to coat, and set aside.

 - Pat the pork chops dry, and cover them in the Salt and Pepper.

-- Add the pork chops to the hot oil in the pan, and cook for 6 minutes on one side without moving the chops around.
+- Add the pork chops to the hot oil in the pan, and cook for 6 minutes on one side without moving the chops around, then flip them.

 - Add the peach / vinegar / honey / thyme mixture to the hot pan over the pork chops.
 Cook for 3 minutes.

 - Remove the pork chops from the pan and set them aside on a clean plate, leaving the peach vinegar mixture in the pan.

 - Turn the heat up to high.
 Cook for 8 - 10 minutes, until the peaches are soft and the sauce has reduced.